1721 conclave

-The 1721 papal conclave, convoked after the death of Pope Clement XI, elected Cardinal Michelangelo de' Conti, who took the name of Innocent XIII.
+The 1721 papal conclave was called upon the death of Pope Clement XI.
+It began on 31 March 1721 and ended on 8 May that year with the election of Cardinal Michelangelo dei Conti as Pope Innocent XIII.

 Divisions in the College of Cardinals

 The College of Cardinals was divided into four factions, two political and two curial.
 The Imperial faction, the strongest faction in the Sacred College, was headed by Imperial minister Althan; its strength was estimated between twenty and twenty five votes.
 They represented the interests of Charles VI, Holy Roman Emperor.

 The Bourbon faction, the group of cardinals who defended the interests of the two Catholic powers ruled by Bourbon kings – France and Spain – included eleven or twelve cardinals.
 They represented the interests of Louis XV of France and Philip V of Spain.

 The Clementine party formed the third faction; Annibale Albani, Cardinal-nephew of Clement XI, was leader of the group of cardinals created by his uncle.
 Their number was estimated between eight and fifteen.
 Finally, the Zelanti formed the party of cardinals who opposed the secular influences on the Church.
 Their leader was Cardinal Fabroni.
 Its strength was estimated between six and twelve.

 It was generally expected that the two curial factions, the Clementine and the Zelanti, would join their forces in the conclave.